ORCA: Open-ended Response Correctness Assessment for Audio Question Answering: The ORCA model

 \section{The ORCA model}

-Open-ended answer evaluation presents a fundamental challenge: Multiple human annotators often disagree on the correctness of the same answer, reflecting genuine ambiguity rather than annotation noise.
-Unlike traditional metrics that produce a single correctness score, ORCA models the full distribution of human judgments, capturing both expected correctness and the degree of uncertainty or disagreement among annotators.
+Open-ended answer evaluation presents a fundamental challenge: multiple human annotators independently grade on the correctness of the same candidate answer and sometimes disagree on the correctness.
+This can reflect genuine ambiguity rather than annotation noise.
+Let $\mathcal{D}$ represent a dataset consisting of (question, answer, rationale, candidate) instances, where each instance $i$ has $N_i$ correctness ratings (integers) $\{y_{ij} \in \llbracket 1, 5 \rrbracket$ for $ 1 \leq j \leq N_i\}$.